Skycoder42/QHotkey/README.md

 ## Technical
 ### Requirements
  - I built it with Qt 5.7, but may work with earlier versions, too
  - At least the QtGui-Module (a QGuiApplication).
-Hotkeys on console based applications are not supported.
-(By the operating systems)
+Hotkeys on console based applications are not supported (By the operating systems).
+You can however create a gui application without any visible window.
  - C++11

 ### Known Limitations